ne4au/English/Phrases/On the sly.md

 #Phrase
-if you do something on the sly, you do it secretly because you should not be doing it
+if you do something on the [[sly]], you do it secretly because you should not be doing it

 - He drives his mother's car on the sly while she's at work.
 - She does a bit of work on the sly.